rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/addressbar.md

 ###Switching to Other Applications
 All controls are designed to be shown on top of RhoElements.
 If you require to switch to an application other than RhoElements you should minimize RhoElements to ensure the buttons do not remain shown.
-(Not applicable to Enterprise Tablet)
+(Not applicable to Android)

 ###Screen Orientation